 - They innovate.
 If an SEO can’t tell you at least one thing they did that they think was innovative that no one else has done before ( or few have ), they’re just following the pack.

 - They know that Google Analytics just isn’t good enough for true analysis.
 These SEOs dig deeper by rolling their own reports from logs and data warehouses ( or by using much more advanced tools ) .

-- They read the SEO blogs & books but run tests to come up with their own theories and knowledge.
+- They read SEO blogs & books but run tests to come up with their own theories and knowledge.

 - They test, experiment and (most importantly) verify that SEO changes made a quantifiable impact to traffic & revenue.
 This is a big signal.
 Although sometimes you need to follow your gut, from my experience most SEOs use their gut as their only tool to make SEO decisions and rarely test to see if what’s been done had any measurable impact.

 - They don’t trust what they read in the blogs.
 This is a big one for me.
-In my experience 99% of SEOs take what they read on SEOMoz and other SEO blogs as gospel.
+In my experience 99% of SEOs take what they read on SEO blogs as gospel.
 Although I think those blogs are useful, you’d be surprised how many times you read something that just isn’t true.
 The real SEOs run their own tests to find out what works and what doesn’t.

-- A great question I love to ask is: "Tell me something I don’t know about SEO".
+- A great question I love to ask is: “Tell me something I don’t know about SEO”.
 Now, I know SEO … but I don’t know everything.
-That said, I’m pretty sure I could think of a dozen cutting edge things we’ve done that would be new to other SEOs.
+That said, I’m pretty sure I could think of a dozen tests we’ve done that would be new to other SEOs.
 If you’re trying to hire in the top 1%, they should be able to teach you something pretty novel about SEO.

 - They’ve worked in competitive industries, and have had amazing results.
 When reviewing their experience, keep in mind it’s easy to look like a rockstar when your customers & colleagues are clueless about SEO so don’t put too much weight into previous company SEO experience unless you personally know the level of SEO at those companies.